kamiloid/debian_devEnv/README.md

 To install a plugins package, follow this [link](https://github.com/tmux-plugins/tpm) or type: `https://github.com/tmux-plugins/tpm`.
 By default, in this configuration, the selected theme is `Powerline/default/red`. by the other hand, if you want to change the theme, you can edit the line `set -g @themepack '[theme_name]'`, where theme_name is referenced by [list of themes](https://github.com/jimeh/tmux-themepack).
-Save it and reset the session pressing this key sequence: `Ctrl+b+I` or restart the session.
+Save it and reset the session pressing this key sequence: `Ctrl+b & I` or restart the session.
 #

 #
 > This doc will continue with detailed instructions.
 > Until now, read the .txt files